statchamber/sillywriter/README.md

 ## warning

 > [!WARNING]
-> story data is stored in the browser's local storage, so it's not persistent and will be lost when local storage is cleared
+> story data is stored in the browser's local storage, so it's not persistent and will be lost when local storage is cleared. make sure to export your stories frequently.

 ## features